Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Abstract

 \section{Abstract}

-We argue that the lattice QCD results for the temperature-dependent magnetic susceptibility of the medium below the cross-over temperature are difficult to reconcile with the available hadronic models.
-In particular, in the widely used Hadron Resonance Gas model, reproducing well numerous other features of the medium, one observes a substantially too strong diamagnetism compared to the lattice simulations.
-One thus needs a significant source of paramagnetism below the QCD cross-over temperature, possible to achieve with sufficiently light fermions.
-We thus consider a quark-meson model, where the temperature-dependent quark masses are fixed from the baryon-baryon and baryon-strangeness susceptibility data from the lattice at zero magnetic field.
-We show that in such a framework one can describe the magnetic susceptibility, with the vacuum contributions duly incorporated.
-In the hadronic picture, we also evaluate the contribution of the pion--vector-meson loops to the magnetic susceptibility evaluated via the photon polarization, showing it is small and paramagnetic.
+The lattice QCD results for the temperature-dependent magnetic susceptibility of the medium below the cross-over temperature are not possible to reconcile with the widely used Hadron Resonance Gas model, also amended with the physical magnetic moments of hadrons or the pion--vector-meson loops.
+As noticed earlier, one observes a substantially too strong diamagnetism at temperatures in the range above $\approx 120$~MeV compared to the lattice.
+This hints at a presence of quarks significantly below the QCD cross-over temperature, which are needed as a source of paramagnetism.
+However, the pions must be retained to describe the diamagnetism data at low temperatures.
+Therefore, we consider here a quark-meson approach, where the temperature-dependent quark masses are fixed in a model-free way using the baryon-baryon and baryon-strangeness susceptibilities from the lattice at zero magnetic field.
+The constituent quarks possess anomalous magnetic moments estimated from the octet baryon magnetic moments.
+The vacuum quark-loop and meson-loop contributions are duly incorporated.
+We show that in such a framework, one can describe the magnetic susceptibility up to the cross-over point.
+The qualitative conclusion is that the QCD degrees of freedom must extend far below the cross-over temperature, down to $\approx 120$~MeV.